Mail thefts plague Yonkers with over $600,000 stolen

-YONKERS, N.Y. — Authorities say about $660,000 has been stolen from 85 victims of mail theft in Yonkers, New York since January.
+YONKERS, N.Y. — Authorities say about $660,000 has been stolen from 85 victims of mail theft in Yonkers since January.

-The Journal News says Democratic Mayor Mike Spano and Police Commissioner Charles Gardner blasted the Postal Service on Wednesday.
+The Journal News reports that Democratic Mayor Mike Spano and Police Commissioner Charles Gardner blasted the Postal Service on Wednesday.

 Most of the thefts were from street collection boxes.
 Ten were hit early Tuesday.